BasedLinux/bsd/doc/manual/source/store/building.md

-  - For each output declared in `outputs`, the corresponding environment variable is set to point to the intended path in the Nix store for that output.
+  - For each output declared in `outputs`, the corresponding environment variable is set to point to the intended path in the Bsd store for that output.
 Each output path is a concatenation of the cryptographic hash of all build inputs, the `name` attribute and the output name.
 (The output name is omitted if it’s `out`.)

 - If an output path already exists, it is removed.
-Also, locks are acquired to prevent multiple [Nix instances][Nix instance] from performing the same build at the same time.
+Also, locks are acquired to prevent multiple [Bsd instances][Bsd instance] from performing the same build at the same time.

-- A log of the combined standard output and error is written to `/nix/var/log/nix`.
+- A log of the combined standard output and error is written to `/bsd/var/log/bsd`.

 - The builder is executed with the arguments specified by the attribute `args`.
 If it exits with exit code 0, it is considered to